Turkey election: Leyla Zana eyes Kurdish comeback

 She is a passionate advocate of peace in the Kurdish region, yet like all the candidates backed by the BDP, she makes no attempt to distance herself from the armed and banned insurgent movement, the PKK, and its leader Abdullah Ocalan.

 Since the rebels took up arms in 1984, more than 40,000 people have been killed - most of them civilians, but many young Turkish soldiers too.
-The deaths continue, with the PKK bombing military and civilian targets, and the army hitting PKK hideouts in the mountains.'Our hero'
+The deaths continue, with the PKK bombing military and civilian targets, and the army hitting PKK hideouts in the mountains.

 Mrs Zana accepts that there have been improvements under Mr Erdogan's government, but says it is not enough.